 – high CO2 emissions (ironically) to process the raw materials and manufacture the batteries;

-– a marketing model of replacing ICEVs with high performance EVs resulting in very large battery requirements with a corresponding large eco-footprint.
+– But most significant is a marketing model of replacing ICEVs with high performance EVs resulting in very large battery requirements with a corresponding large eco-footprint.
 Too much Ego and not enough Eco!!!

 As EVs are expensive in South Africa, I have been content to save for additional PV roof panels to charge an e-bike while dreaming of an affordable EV in the future.
 The news about the eco-impacts of EVs came as a big wake-up in an excellent German documentary on the environmental footprint of EVs.
 To ease the shock it also offered some solutions.